oldsj/blog.jamesolds.me/content/post/gns3-hyper-v.md

         - enable and start the gns3 service
             - systemctl enable gns3
             - systemctl start gns3
-            - systemctl status gns3 to verify it's active (runnig)
+            - systemctl status gns3 to verify it's active (running)
 6. Configure GNS3 to Point to Your Remote Server
     - Edit -> Preferences -> Server -> Remote Servers
         - Add, just update the Host to the IP of your VM that you reserved earlier
-    - When you go to add IOU devices, chose remote computer and run on the IP you chose.
+    - When you go to add IOU devices, choose remote computer and run on the IP you chose.
     - If you have issues with your iourc just paste it manually in ~/.iourc under your gns3 account